ironfiste1213/real-time-forum/CHAT_FRONTEND_DOCUMENTATION.md

 ## Current Limitations

-- Backend not implemented yet (messages won't be received/sent to other users)
+- Backend not fully implemented yet (database operations are placeholders)
-- No message persistence (messages lost on page refresh)
+- No offline message queuing (messages to offline users are lost)
-- No private messaging
-- No message history beyond current session
 - No typing indicators
 - No file/image sharing
+- No message reactions or read receipts
+- No end-to-end encryption
+- No message search functionality

 ## Next Steps

-The backend implementation would include:
+The backend implementation includes:
 - WebSocket server in Go (`internal/ws/`)
-- Message broadcasting hub
+- Private message routing hub (not broadcasting)
-- User session management
+- User session management and online status
-- Message validation and storage
+- Message validation and database storage
+- Conversation history with pagination
 - `/ws` route in `internal/http/routes.go`
+- Private messages table in database

 This frontend implementation provides a solid foundation for real-time chat functionality once the backend is connected.